JeffCarpenter/spittoon/README.md

 Spittoon
 ========

 Spittoon is a comic strip generator.
-It is an implementation of the [Microsoft Comic Chat](http://en.wikipedia.org/wiki/Microsoft_Comic_Chat) algorithm described in the paper, [Comic Chat](http://kurlander.net/DJ/Pubs/SIGGRAPH96.pdf) by Kurlander, Skelly, and Salesin
+It is an implementation of the [Microsoft Comic Chat](http://en.wikipedia.org/wiki/Microsoft_Comic_Chat) algorithm described in the paper, [Comic Chat](http://kurlander.net/DJ/Pubs/SIGGRAPH96.pdf) by Kurlander, Skelly, and Salesin.

 <img src="http://i.imgur.com/ZxeUH.png" alt="example comic strip" />